Azerbaijani animation: Soviet era

-After release of Jat film, a group of art artists decided to make an animated film in the film studio for the first time.
+After the release of Jat, a group of artists decided to make an animated film in the film studio for the first time.

 The theme for the film was taken from Azerbaijani folk tales.
-The scenery called "Abbasın bədbəxtliyi" (Abbas's unhappiness) was written by A.Papov.
+The scenery called "Abbasın bədbəxtliyi" (Abbas's unhappiness) was written by A. Papov.
 The animation film was directed by E.Dikaryov.
-The scenes of the animation were drawn by artists G. Khalykov, J.Zeynalov, M.Magomayev and A.Mirzayev.
-The film operator was Q.Yegiazarov.
+The animation work was done by artists G. Khalykov, J. Zeynalov, M.Magomayev and A. Mirzayev.
+The film operator was Q. Yegiazarov.

-The film studio used the animated drawings in the production of hundreds of scientific, documentary and documentary films.
-In the creation of these films, actors J. Zeynalov, M.Rafiev, A.Akhundov, N.Mammadov, B. Aliyev, and A.Milov took parts.
+The studio would go on to create animation for hundreds of scientific, documentary and documentary films.
+In the creation of these films, actors J. Zeynalov, M. Rafiev, A. Akhundov, N. Mammadov, B. Aliyev, and A. Milov took parts.